wireapp/wire-docs/src/understand/sft.rst

 sequences per participant.

 ..
 [1] STUN & TURN are both part of a :ref:`Restund server <understand-restund>`
 ..
-[2] Off The Record - an encrypted message sent in a conversation hidden from user's view but
+[2] This encrypted message is sent in a conversation hidden from user's view but
        interpreted by user's clients.
 It is sent via backend servers and forwarded to other conversation participants, not to or via SFT.